 Obviously, knowing vocabulary is not enough to understand Chinese writing.

-My method is to take all sentences with new words and new structures from each unit and put them into an SRS program such as Anki or Flashcards Deluxe.
+My method is to take all sentences with new words and new structures from each unit and put them into an flashcard app such as Anki or Flashcards Deluxe.
 I find that I remember words much better if I learn them within sentences.
 This way, I also learn the structures and collocations.

 This generally should be enough to get your reading skills to HSK 3 level, but I’m also a big fan of reading books and I believe that reading is very good for fluency.

 Mandarin Companion Graded Readers are great to work on your reading skills.
-Level 1 books are written using around 300 characters, and so they are perfect for HSK 3 level.
+Level 1 books are written using around 300 characters, and level 2 450, and so they are perfect for HSK 3 level.

 I found them enjoyable to read and suitable for my level just before my HSK 3 exam.
 They’re especially great on a kindle or iPad, because you can check all words you don’t know in a dictionary.
 The only improvement I think they could make would be to add some audio files, so they can also help to improve listening.